olivierpons/interlock-new-challenges/readme.md

 ### 2022-03-12
 I worked this whole saturday afternoon to have a basic C working skeleton:
 - a list of "blockInfos"
-- a "block is made of "parts"
+- a "template is made of "parts"
-- a "part" is a 3D cube + information saying if it's the base of the "block" or a 3D cube with an *offset* from the base of the "block"
+- a "part" is a 3D cube + information saying if it's the base of the "template" or a 3D cube with an *offset* from the base of the "template"

-This might sound complex for a game with blockInfos that have only 2 cubes, but organizing things like this, I will be able to have more than 2 cubes for one block.
+This might sound complex for a game with blockInfos that have only 2 cubes, but organizing things like this, I will be able to have more than 2 cubes for one template.

 ### 2022-03-13
 I updated this [`readme.md`](./readme.md) to explain why I'm doing this (*and